Camden County, NJ Property Alert Service – Please sign up today and protect your property from fraud

 • The amount of TAX BILLED for the previous tax year.
 The amount of TAX BILLED may or may not be the amount of TAX ACTUALLY PAID.
 Because the card arrives near the time that other types of tax information documents arrive, it is often thought to be a receipt document, which it is not.

-• An assessed valuation up to and including $1,000,000 MUST be filed with the Camden County Board of Taxation.
+• An appraised value (assessment) valuation up to and including $1,000,000 MUST be filed with the Camden County Board of Taxation.
 Filing with the Tax Court will be returned.

-• An assessed valuation greater than $1,000,000 may file directly with the New Jersey Tax Court.
+• An appraised value (assessment) valuation greater than $1,000,000 may file directly with the New Jersey Tax Court.

-• When an appeal is filed, the property will be required to be reinspected to validate the data that is collected by the Township.
+• When an appeal is filed, the property MUST be inspected to validate the data that is collected by the Township.

 • Appellants are asked to file their data, appraisals, etc. as soon as possible in order to allow a reasonable amount of time for the Township to review the case.